 The world population is about 6,000 million.
-There are various estimates

-    of the number of languages in the world (the difficulties involve the

-    problem of distinguishing between languages and dialects, and deciding

-    if different names actually refer to the same language), but the
+There are various estimates of the number of languages in the world (the difficulties involve the problem of distinguishing between languages and dialects, and deciding if different names actually refer to the same language.
+The thirteenth edition of Ethnologue lists 6,703 languages.

-    ‘off-the-cuff figure most often heard these days is 6,000, with the

-    variance sometimes going below, sometimes above’ (Crystal 2000: 4).
-The

-    thirteenth edition of Ethnologue lists 6,703 languages.

-    About 200 languages have more than 1 million users; of these, about 100

-    of these languages have 1 to 10 million users and thirteen of them have

-    over 50 million users: Chinese, English, Spanish, Bengali, Hindi/Urdu,

-    Russian, Arabic, Portuguese, Malay, Japanese, French, German and
+About 304 languages have more than 1 million users; of these, about 82 of these languages have 1 to 10 million users and eight of them have over 100 million users: Chinese, Spanish, English, Hindi/Urdu, Arabic, Russian, Portuguese, Bengali, Russian and Japanese.
+(Note: French is not on the list.)

-    Italian.
-By sheer numbers, English comes second and Chinese comes tops.

 The vast majority of languages have less than 1 million users.

 There are over 1,000 million speakers of Chinese so it takes

 top position in terms of numbers.
 However, it includes several mutually-unintelligible

 etc.).
 More importantly, it is confined by ethnicity and area and

 is not well represented outside of

 English, by contrast, is used by some 300 million people in

 twelve inner circle countries: